SocialHackersClass9/D4DApp/db/README.md

 Attention:
-You have to install db-migrate globally also to use `db-migrate` command
+You have to install db-migrate globally also to use `db-migrate-mysql` command
 ```
-npm install -g db-migrate
+npm install -g db-migrate-mysql
 ```